minsun-ss/mads/README.md

 and try to get your questions out of the way as early as you can because you will be put in a very tight spot otherwise.

 No, I did not have a meltdown in this course, but I felt quite like I did when I took 502.

+#### SIADS 697/698 - Capstone
+Similarish to the milestones, except now you have complete freedom to do what you want.
+Team of 3 (or 4 - we did a team of 4).
+Difficulty largely based on how ambitious your project, you know the drill for milestones.
+Much better staff support this time around, but to be fair the final 2 months I was literally mentally checked out of the program - I was burning out from both ends from coding at work and finishing the deadlines for things.

+Would suggest taking a milestone out of your combined partner's projects to scale up significantly, so you're not starting completely at zero, but this is largely at your discretion.